brimdata/zed/CONTRIBUTING.md

 ### Testing

-Before any PRs are merged to master, all tests must pass.
+Before any PRs are merged to main, all tests must pass.

 To run unit tests in your local repo, execute:
 ```